whg/Patricia/README.md

 ### Actions

-Actions are invoked by combining keys with one or more modifier key.
+Actions are shown on the top tool bar, they can also be invoked by combining keys with one or more modifier.
 The Control key is mirrored with Command.

 - Merge (**Command-m**): Merge selected shapes.
 - Duplicate (**Command-d**): Duplicate the selected shapes at location.
 (The new shapes are selected after this action.)